Supported Models

 To learn more about geo-aware routing, see Geo-Aware LLM Request Routing in Salesforce Help.

-Use the following API names for each model type.
+Use these API names for each model type.

 Model NameAPI NameNotes